Baalbek: Ruins

 The ancient walls of Heliopolis had a circumference of a little less than 4 mi.
 Much of the extant fortifications around the complex date to the 13th century reconstruction undertaken by the Mamluk sultan Qalawun following the devastation of the earlier defenses by the Mongol army under Kitbuqa.
 This includes the great southeast tower.
 The earliest round of fortifications were two walls to the southwest of the Temples of Jupiter and Bacchus.
 The original southern gateway with two small towers was filled in and replaced by a new large tower flanked by curtains, probably under Buri or Zengi.
 Bahramshah replaced that era's southwest tower with one of his own in 1213 and built another in the northwest in 1224; the west tower was probably strengthened around the same time.
 An inscription dates the barbican-like strengthening of the southern entrance to around 1240.
 Qalawun relocated the two western curtains nearer to the western tower, which was rebuilt with great blocks of stone.
 The barbican was repaired and more turns added to its approach.
 From around 1300, no alterations were made to the fortifications apart from repairs such as Sultan Barkuk's restoration of the moat in preparation for Timur's arrival.

 Material from the ruins is incorporated into a ruined mosque north of downtown and probably also in the Qubbat Duris on the road to Damascus.
 In the 19th century, a "shell-topped canopy" from the ruins was used nearby as a mihrab, propped up to show locals the direction of Mecca for their daily prayers.

-Tomb of Husayn's daughter

 Under a white dome further towards town is the tomb of Khawla, daughter of Hussein and granddaughter of Ali, who died in Baalbek while Husayn's family was being transported as prisoners to Damascus.